klust/LUMI-BE-training-materials/docs/intro-evolving/02_CPE.md

 including [Linaro Forge](https://www.linaroforge.com/) (previously ARM Forge) and [Vampir](https://vampir.eu/) and some open source profiling tools.

-Specifically **not** on LUMI are the Intel and NVIDIA programming environments, nor is the regular Intel oneAPI HPC Toolkit.
+Specifically **not** on LUMI is the Intel programming environment, nor is the regular Intel oneAPI HPC Toolkit.
 The classic Intel compilers pose problems on AMD CPUs as `-xHost` cannot be relied on, but it appears that the new compilers that are based on Clang and an LLVM backend behave better.
 Various MKL versions are also troublesome, with